JPClow3/League-AI-Oracle/README.md

 -   **Game History & Performance Analysis**: Review past drafts, get post-game AI debriefs, and see analysis of your strategic blind spots based on your play history.
 -   **Live Meta Snapshot**: Stay ahead of the curve with an AI-generated summary of the current patch's trending champions, powered by Google Search.
 -   **Shareable Drafts**: Export your completed draft and analysis as a shareable link or a downloadable image.
+-   **Offline Functionality & Caching**: The app loads instantly on subsequent visits and core features like the Forge and Playbook are available offline, thanks to service workers and IndexedDB caching.
 -   **Dynamic Aura System**: The app's UI subtly changes color to reflect the state of your draft, providing at-a-glance feedback on your team's damage profile or the AI's current "mood".